-- Is Higher Mother Tongue compulsory?
+Is Higher Mother Tongue compulsory?

-- Is Higher Mother Tongue O-level Examination to be taken in JH4?
+Is Higher Mother Tongue O-level Examination to be taken in JH4?

 Yes, all students who read Higher Mother Tongue will attempt the O-level Higher Mother Tongue Examination.
 They will meet the minimum requirement of the University admission once they pass the Examination with at least a ‘D’ grade.

 Does NJC conduct any MOE Third Language programme in-house?

 No, NJC does not conduct any MOE Third Language programme in-house.
 All MOE Third Language programme students will travel to their respective language centres after school on specific days for their lessons, tests and examinations.

 How should my child schedule her Third Language lessons?